-Presently, in vivo dosimetry is considered a useful part of a quality assurance program in radiotherapy (Evans and Marinello, 2007).
-However, in vivo dosimetry as routine verification is currently still applied in a small numbers of institutions in Brazil (Viegas, 2003).
+2007).
+However, in vivo dosimetry as routine verification is still only applied in a small numbers of institutions in Brazil currently (Viegas, 2003).

-2 Materials and methods
+2. Materials and methods

-A total of 45 thermoluminescent dosimeters (TLD) divided into 2 batches (one of 17 and other of 28 TLDs) were used.
-The thermoluminescent dosimeters are LiF:Mg,Ti (TLD 100) in the form of extruded square ribbons (about $3\times3\times0.9$ mm3) manufactured by Harshaw.
-Thermoluminescent readouts were performed using an Harshaw model 2000B and 2000C manual TLD reader with a linear heating rate of 8 °C/s.
-Nitrogen flux was used.
-Readouts were taken within 25 s and temperature between 50°C and 250°C. An oven and a furnace were used for annealing procedures of the LiF:Mg,Ti.
-The annealing procedure used consists of two subsequent annealings: 1 h at 400°C and 2 h at 100°C.
+A total of 45 thermoluminescent dosimeters (TLD) divided into two batches (one of 17 and the other of 28 TLDs) was used.
+The thermoluminescent dosimeters are LiF:Mg, Ti (TLD 100) in the form of extruded square ribbons (about $3 \times 3 \times 0.9 \text{ mm}^3$) manufactured by Harshaw.
+Thermoluminescent readouts were performed using Harshaw Model 2000 thermoluminescence (TL) analyzer.
+The system consists of two components: the Model 2000-B automatic integrating picoammeter and the Model 2000-C TL detector set to a heating rate of 8 °C/s, with nitrogen flow to suppress chemiluminescence.
+Readouts were recorded over the 25 s interval between 50 and 250 °C. An oven and a furnace were used for annealing the LiF:Mg, Ti dosimeters.
+The annealing procedure used consists of two subsequent annealings: 1 h at 400 °C and 2 h at 100 °C.

-The irradiations were carried out using a 60 Co unit (Siemens model Gammatron S-80) with polymethylmethacrylate serving as buildup material (5 mm thick).
+The irradiations were carried out using a 60Co unit (Siemens model Gammatron S-80) with polymethylmethacrylate serving as buildup material (5 mm thick).
 The reference standard system consists of a cylindrical ionization chamber (Farmer type) model TN30013 (0.6 cm3) and an electrometer model UNIDOS E T10010, both from PTW-Freiburg.
 The International Atomic Energy Agency code of practice (IAEA, 2000) was followed in the determination of absorbed dose to water.

-All TLDs of the 2 batches were annealed and irradiated to same dose.
-After readout, the procedure was repeated 3 times.
+All TLDs of the two batches were annealed and irradiated to the same dose.
+After readout, the procedure was repeated three times.
 A sensitivity factor was determined for each TLD.
 The intrinsic precision of each batch was evaluated calculating the pooled standard deviations (Mayles et al., 2000).

-Supralinearity of response with dose of LiF:Mg,Ti after 1 Gy was investigated by determining the variation of TLD response with doses between 0.25 Gy and 3.5 Gy (Van Dam and Marinello, 1994; Mayles et al., 2000).
+Supralinearity of response with dose for LiF:Mg, Ti beyond 1 Gy was investigated by determining the variation of TLD response with doses between 0.25 and 3.5 Gy (Van Dam and Marinello, 1994; Mayles et al., 2000).

-A calibration was performed during each series of in vivo dose measurements using 5 TLDs selected at random from each batch (Van Dam and Marinello, 1994; Mayles et al., 2000).
+A calibration was performed during each series of in vivo dose measurements using five TLDs selected at random from each batch (Van Dam and Marinello, 1994; Mayles et al., 2000).
 Calibration coefficients were determined by putting TLDs on the entrance surface of a polymethylmethacrylate phantom $(30 \times 30 \times 12.9 \text{ cm}^3)$ and delivering to them a dose which was chosen in the linear region of TLD response (80 cm source-surface distance, $10 \times 10 \text{ cm}^2$ field size at surface).

-A total of 49 treatment fields involving 11 patients randomly selected were included in the pilot study.
+A total of 49 treatment fields involving 11 patients randomly selected was included in the pilot study.
 These patients were patients treated for head and neck cancers.
-In vivo entrance dose measurements were performed during at least 2 treatment sessions on every patient in every treatment field.
-The goal was to discover discrepancies larger than 5% between the expected dose and measured dose (ICRU, 1976).
+In vivo entrance dose measurements were performed during at least two treatment sessions on every patient in every treatment field.
+The goal was to discover discrepancies larger than 5% between the expected dose and the measured dose (ICRU, 1976).
 The expected dose was defined as the dose at the depth of dose maximum and was calculated manually from the prescribed tumor dose (Van Dam and Marinello, 1994).
-Each patient was treated with an immobilization mask with reference marks to the entrance points in each field.
+Each patient was treated with an immobilization mask with reference marks at entrance points in each field.
 TLDs were positioned on these reference marks in the center of every treatment field.

-3 Results and discussion
+3. Results and discussion